Search

 Both reverse Nordics and sissy squats target this muscle head, with the former being somewhat more challenging (depending on your mobility).

-Both of these exercises can and will help you with knee injury prevention.
+And, both of these exercises can and will help you with knee injury prevention.
 There aren’t many exercises out there that can target the rectus femoris, so let’s dig in.

 How To Do A Sissy Squat